adil-khatri/DeepFake-Detection/README.md

 ### For Machine Learning Models

 ### 1. Xception Image Detection:
+#### - Since the Model can't be uploaded on github due to exceed in size limit.
+Feel free to contact me via email.
 - Run the xception_image_detection.py file to predict whether an image contains a deepfake or not using the Xception pre-trained model.
 - Ensure you have the necessary dependencies installed, including TensorFlow 2.16.1.
 - Pass the image file as input to the script for prediction.